aehrenthal/openapi-to-ts/README.md

 - Input: [OpenAPI 3.0 YAML file](./examples/example.yaml)
 - Output: [TypeScript interfaces and types](./examples/example.ts)

-## :warning: Warning

-This package is still in its alpha version.
-Please only use it with caution.

 ## Features

 - Generates TypeScript types from OpenAPI 3.0 specification files using Node.js.